mfreed7/popup/README.md

-# Pros and Cons
+## Pros and Cons

-## Pros
+### Pros

 * Solves all of the goals of the popup effort.
 * Solves the [Accessibility/Semantics problem](#bookmark=id.lkz5h0jgcbkl).
-* Allows the UA to manage the top layer, via changing the `popup` attribute value.
+* Allows the UA to manage the top layer, via addition and removal of the `hidden` attribute.
 * Works on **any element**.
 * Still good DX: it should be easy for developers to understand the meaning of an attribute on an element that is in the top layer.

-## Cons
+### Cons

 * In some use cases (as [articulated here](https://github.com/openui/open-ui/issues/417#issuecomment-996890656)), the use of a content attribute might cause some DX issues.
 For example, in the `<selectmenu>` application, we might want to make in-page vs. popup presentation an option.
 To achieve that via a `toplayer` HTML attribute, there might need to be some mirroring of attributes from the light-dom `<selectmenu>` element to internal shadow dom container elements, which makes the shadow dom replacement feature of `<selectmenu>` a bit more complicated to both use and implement.

-#

 # Other Options We Explored

+This section contains mostly older draft ideas, some more and less fleshed out.
+All of these options were abandoned in favor of the HTML content attribute proposal, due to the "Cons" listed under each section.

 ## Option: An HTML Content Attribute (OLD version)

-This is an older version of an HTML content attribute proposal.
+This is an older version of an HTML **content attribute** proposal.
 It uses a lot of Javascript, rather than more prescriptive UI classes, to implement light dismiss and one-at-a-time.
 As such, this version was abandoned for the current proposal.

 ### API Shape